Overview: Curriculum and Clinical Education Program

 Sit for the National Physical Therapy Exam for licensure to practice as a physical therapist.

-Effectively care for individuals with an array of needs, from wellness and prevention to persons with complex or debilitating medical conditions.
+Effectively care for patients with a variety of needs, from wellness and injury prevention to persons with complex debilitating medical conditions.

-Provide evidence-based and patient-centered care that integrates research, clinical expertise and the patient’s perspective.
+Provide evidence-based and patient-centered care that integrates clinical expertise and research with the patient’s perspective.

 Diagnose and treat movement dysfunction for persons of all ages and backgrounds.

-To learn more about the DPT Program – hybrid pathway, request information and an admissions counselor will contact you.
+To learn more about the hybrid DPT program, request information and an admissions counselor will contact you.